Diseases

 • Current occurence/distribution

-GAP: In the Northern part of Africa and particularly in Tunisia, RVF has been reported to be present [34].
-No data are available for Morocco and Algeria which are countries closely linked together and to Europe.
+In the Northern part of Africa and particularly in Tunisia, RVF has been reported to be present.
+No definitive data are available for Morocco and Algeria which are countries closely linked together and to Europe other than serological evidence of Rift Valley fever viral infection among camels imported into Southern Algeria.

 • Epizootic/endemic- if epidemic frequency of outbreaks